Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 These concerns were also expressed by journalists, who say that if internet access is restricted on polling day, it could gravely impact their coverage.

-An Islamabad-based journalist, part of the election cell of a newly launched TV channel, says that the recent news conference by the interim information minister left him and his colleagues worried about performing their duties.
+An Islamabad-based journalist, member of the election cell of a newly launched TV channel, says the recent news conference by the interim information minister left him and his colleagues worried about performing their duties.

 “These kinds of things add extra pressure to a day which is already stressful.
 Imagine, if there are internet restrictions, how will we be able to coordinate with our correspondent out in the field? ” the journalist told Al Jazeera.
 “How can we prepare for those situations?”